CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 # Migration example 4: Uploading complex directory structures from Taito to Allas <a name="e4"></a>

-Some workflows and software create complex direcotory structures to store and manage data.
-Thus you can have directories that have thousands or even millions of individual files.
-Copying of this kind of datasets from Taito to Allas takes time and is not always straight forward.
-The most reasonable way to upload this kind of data depends on the case.
-This example shows some alternative ways how to upload this kind of directories.
+Some workflows and software create complex directory structures to store and manage data.
+You might have directories that have thousands or even millions of individual files.
+Copying these kinds of datasets from Taito to Allas will take time and won't always be straight forward.
+The most reasonable way to upload these kind of data depends on the case.
+This example shows some alternatives on how to upload them.

-First we open screen session in Datamangler and set up Allas connection just like in the previous example:
+First, we open a screen session on Datamangler and set up an Allas connection just like in the previous example:

 ```text
 ssh datamangler.csc.fi